Hours of Operation 24/7/365

 About Our Staff

 We encourage anyone interested in moving into a Manchester home to meet the staff during a house tour.
-In our humble opinion, our caregivers are among the very best in the industry.
-Unlike most other care homes, most of our caregivers are Certified Nursing Assistants (“CNAs”).
+In our humble opinion, our Caregivers are among the very best in the industry.
+Unlike most other care homes, most of our Caregivers are Certified Nursing Assistants (“CNAs”).
 In addition to the many hours of training that they receive prior to taking their CNA exam, our staff has hundreds if not thousands of hours of hands-on experience and training in our homes and are provided with periodic additional training.
 We pride ourselves on staff longevity and recognize that our staff is our most important asset.
 With staff retention in mind, we pay 80% of staff health benefits and we offer no-interest personal loans.
-All of our caregivers are full-time W2 employees who are trained in-house.
+All of our Caregivers are full-time W2 employees who are trained in-house.
 Since just about every resident at our homes has suffered some level of memory loss, every member of our staff is experienced working with residents suffering dementia and are trained to ‘meet people where they are.’

 Turnover is low, but does happen.
 We are always hiring and training to ensure the best care for our residents.
 Staff training is overseen by our Director of Nursing and our Director of Training.